Disadvantages of electric scooters (what you need to know before buying)

 Handlebar height is not adjustable for many scooters

-Electric scooters affected: around 60%-70% of all models
+Electric scooters affected: 60-70%.

 Typically, scooters will be comfortable for people of many different heights, and even scooters with non-adjustable handlebars usually provide ergonomic handlebar heights for people between 4′ and 6’6” / 120 and 200 cm, with the average handlebar height being 39 in / 99 cm.
-That eliminates this particular issue for the majority of people.

-But people outside of that range often have difficulties picking a good scooter for them.
 Usually, tall adults can’t ride the majority of the regular commuter scooters, and they will probably want to see some scooters designed for tall adults.

 Very few models don’t fold

-Electric scooters affected: very few models, around 5%
+Electric scooters affected: 5%.

 The term “foldable electric scooter” is almost the same as “electric scooter”, as a foldable stem is a default these days.